metacreek/springboard/CAPSTONE.md

 It is necessary to pre-process and tokenize user input in the same way that article data was before modeling.
 The BERT tokenization routine is part of the TensorFlow 2 library.
 However, there simply was not enough memory to bundle TensorFlow with the Google Cloud Function that serves the user interface.
-I ended up making a copy of the tokenization code from the [Github repository](https://github.com/google-research/bert) of Tensorflow.
-This code had a single dependency on the rest of the Tensorflow library: it used a file helper to read a file from disk.
+I ended up making a copy of the tokenization code from the [Github repository](https://github.com/google-research/bert) of TensorFlow.
+This code had a single dependency on the rest of the TensorFlow library: it used a file helper to read a file from disk.
 I replaced this code with standard Python file reading.
 </blockquote>